StuartJO/plotSurfaceROIBoundary/README.md

 (see the images belong if these descriptions are to confusing)

 demo_plotSurfaceROIBoundary.m shows examples of how the code is used.
 See plotSurfaceROIBoundary.m, makeFaceVertexCData.m, and findROIboundaries.m for a more detailed description.
-I personally recommend using 'midpoint', visually it looks the cleanest and you can easily change the thickness/width of the boundary. 'faces' will look clean but you cannont change the thickness/width, 'centroid' doesn't look especially neat but you can change the thickness, while with 'edges' the boundaries of adjacent ROIs will leave a slight gap between them (i.e. they don't overlap) which can look a bit strange.
+I personally recommend using 'midpoint', visually it looks the cleanest and you can easily change the thickness/width of the boundary. 'faces' will look clean but you cannont change the thickness/width, 'centroid' doesn't look especially neat but you can change the thickness, while with 'edge_vertices' the boundaries of adjacent ROIs will leave a slight gap between them (i.e. they don't overlap) which can look a bit strange. 'edge_faces' can look highly irregular when zoomed in.

 See makeFaceVertexCData.m for how to configure a colormap to exclude certain regions (e.g., regions which have no ROI information)